Metamaterial: Electromagnetic metamaterials

 An electromagnetic metamaterial affects electromagnetic waves that impinge on or interact with its structural features, which are smaller than the wavelength.
 To behave as a homogeneous material accurately described by an effective refractive index, its features must be much smaller than the wavelength.

+The unusual properties of metamaterials arise from the resonant response of each constituent element rather than their spatial arrangement into a lattice.
+It allows considering the local effective material parameters (permittivity and permeability).
+The resonance effect related to the mutual arrangement of elements is responsible for Bragg scattering, which underlies the physics of photonic crystals, another class of electromagnetic materials.
+Unlike the local resonances, Bragg scattering and corresponding Bragg stop-band have a low-frequency limit determined by the lattice spacing.
+The subwavelength approximation ensures that the Bragg stop-bands with the strong spatial dispersion effects are at higher frequencies and can be neglected.
+The criterion for shifting the local resonance below the lower Bragg stop-band make it possible to build a photonic phase transition diagram in a parameter space, for example, size and permittivity of the constituent element.
+Such diagram displays the domain of structure parameters allowing the metamaterial properties observation in the electromagnetic material.

 For microwave radiation, the features are on the order of millimeters.
 Microwave frequency metamaterials are usually constructed as arrays of electrically conductive elements (such as loops of wire) that have suitable inductive and capacitive characteristics.
 Many microwave metamaterials use split-ring resonators.

 Photonic metamaterials are structured on the nanometer scale and manipulate light at optical frequencies.
 Photonic crystals and frequency-selective surfaces such as diffraction gratings, dielectric mirrors and optical coatings exhibit similarities to subwavelength structured metamaterials.
 However, these are usually considered distinct from metamaterials, as their function arises from diffraction or interference and thus cannot be approximated as a homogeneous material.
 However, material structures such as photonic crystals are effective in the visible light spectrum.
 The middle of the visible spectrum has a wavelength of approximately 560 nm (for sunlight).
-Photonic crystal structures are generally half this size or smaller, that is <280 nm.
+Photonic crystal structures are generally half this size or smaller, that is < 280 nm.

 Plasmonic metamaterials utilize surface plasmons, which are packets of electrical charge that collectively oscillate at the surfaces of metals at optical frequencies.

 Frequency selective surfaces (FSS) can exhibit subwavelength characteristics and are known variously as artificial magnetic conductors (AMC) or High Impedance Surfaces (HIS).
 FSS display inductive and capacitive characteristics that are directly related to their subwavelength structure.

 Electromagnetic metamaterials can be divided into different classes, as follows: